paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-013-adjustment-of-debts-of-an-individual-with-regular-income.md

 #### Adjustment of Dollar Amounts
 The dollar amounts specified in this section were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title](./chapter-001-general-provisions.md#section-104) as follows:

 By notice dated Jan.
+30, 2025, 90 F.R.
+8941, effective Apr.
+1, 2025, in subsec. (d), dollar amount “825” was adjusted to “925” each time it appeared.
+See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

+By notice dated Jan.
 31, 2022, 87 F.R.
 6625, effective Apr.
 1, 2022, in subsec. (d), dollar amount “750” was adjusted to “825” each time it appeared.
-See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

 By notice dated Feb.
 5, 2019, 84 F.R.
 3488, effective Apr.
 1, 2019, in subsec. (d), dollar amount “700” was adjusted to “750” each time it appeared.